 Guest speaker for conferences

-- How to fight radicalization?
+- How to fight islamic radicalization?
 Mediterranean Young Leaders Forum, Anna Lindh Foundation, Essaouira, 2015.

-- How journalists can use Storify to cover breaking-news event? @ 4M conference CFI, Tbilissi, 2013.
+- How to use latest digital tools to cover breaking-news event? @ 4M conference CFI, Tbilissi, 2013.

-- Media training expert for a workshop about online journalism and social medias, Ulan Bator, Mongolia, 2013.
+- Training about online journalism and social medias, Canal France International, Ulan Bator, Mongolia, 2013.

 - Training about digital mutations for @L’Orient-Le Jour, Canal France International, Beyrouth, Lebanon, 2012.

 - Training about multimedia & European reporting, coordinator of the Eurocaucasusnews project, Canal France International, Tbilisi-Baku-Erevan-Strasbourg, Southern Caucasus 2011.